The bias of medicine can impact the relationship between patients and providers. Here’s what patient profiling is and how to avoid it.

-In medicine, we are engaging in patient profiling when we make biased assumptions regarding our patients, their health status and their risk factors based on their demographics or appearance.
+In medicine, we are engaged in patient profiling when we make biased assumptions regarding our patients, their health status, and their risk factors based on their demographics or appearance.
 Profiling can fracture the patient-provider relationship and contribute to inequitable care.
 Here's a look at how it manifests in practice and some simple ways to avoid it.

 What does patient profiling look like?